K-B-R-S-W/StoryNest/README.md

 - **Notifications**: Stay updated on likes, follows, and challenges.
 - **Newsletter**: Opt-in for weekly writing tips and highlights.
 - **Responsive Design**: Works on desktop and mobile devices.
+- **StoryNest AI Chat Widget**: Chat with the StoryNest AI assistant for writing help and inspiration.

 ---